pipelight/virshle/README.md

-# Virshle - A modern libvirt wrapper.
+# Virshle - An unabstrative libvirt wrapper.

 A wrapper around the virsh cli.
 It makes it possible to define your virtual machines in readable formats like **TOML, YAML and JSON** instead of XML.

 ## Motivations